searchspring/snap/docs/TEMPLATES_CONFIG.md

 ### Shopify Plugins
-In addition when `config.platform` is `shopify`, the following plugins are available:
+When `config.platform` is `shopify`, the following plugins are available:

 | Configuration Option | Description | Type | Default |
 |----------------------|-------------|------|---------|